elijahcole/recipe-engineering/cocktails/martini.md

 ## Instructions

-Combine ingredients, stir with ice, strain, and serve up.
+Combine ingredients (except olives), stir with ice, strain, and serve up.
 Place olives on a cocktail pick and drop in.

 ## Notes